This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 #endif

-The above code is straightforward.
-If type_info addresses are guaranteed unique, directly compare __mangled_name (it’s const char*, so pointer comparison).
-Otherwise, compare addresses first, then type names.
-Specific to the three major standard library implementations:
+The code above is easy to understand: if the address of type_info is guaranteed to be unique, then directly comparing __mangled_name is sufficient (since it’s const char*, it’s a pointer comparison).
+Otherwise, compare the addresses first, then the type names.
+Specifically, for the implementations of the three major standard libraries:

-• libc++ uses _LIBCPP_TYPEINFO_COMPARATION_IMPLEMENTATION to decide the approach (actually, there’s a special BIT_FLAG mode).
+• libc++ uses _LIBCPP_TYPEINFO_COMPARATION_IMPLEMENTATION to determine the approach (there’s also a special BIT_FLAG mode).

-• msvc stl (crt/src/vcruntime/std_type_info.cpp) always uses the second method due to the aforementioned Windows dll limitations.
+• msvc stl (crt/src/vcruntime/std_type_info.cpp) always uses the second approach due to the aforementioned DLL limitations on Windows.

-The purpose of this example is to illustrate that the uniqueness of singleton variable addresses affects how we write code.
-If not unique, we might be forced to write defensive code, potentially impacting performance, and if not written, it could directly cause logical errors.
+The purpose of this example is to illustrate that the uniqueness of a singleton variable’s address affects how we write our code.
+If it’s not unique, we might be forced to write defensive code, which could impact performance, and if not written, it could even directly lead to logical errors.

-On Linux, it’s simple.
-If the same variable appears in multiple dynamic libraries, ensure all these dynamic libraries set this symbol to be externally visible.
-The compiler’s default behavior is external visibility, so this issue is generally not a concern.
+On Linux, it’s simple: if the same variable appears in multiple dynamic libraries, you just need to ensure that all these dynamic libraries make this symbol externally visible.
+And the compiler’s default behavior is to make symbols externally visible, so there’s generally no need to worry about this issue.

-On Windows, it’s more complicated.
-Ensure only one dll uses dllexport to export this symbol, and all other dlls must use dllimport.
-This is often tricky; you might forget which dll is responsible for exporting the symbol.
-What to do?
-Use a dedicated dll to manage all singleton variables, meaning this dll is responsible for dllexporting all singleton variables, while other dlls only dllimport.
-Adding and modifying variables are done in this dll, making management easier.
+What about Windows?
+It’s very troublesome.
+You must ensure that only one DLL uses dllexport to export this symbol, and all other DLLs must use dllimport.
+This is often not easy to do; you might forget which DLL is responsible for exporting this symbol as you write code.
+What to do then?
+The solution is to use a dedicated DLL to manage all singleton variables.
+This means this DLL is responsible for dllexporting all singleton variables, and all other DLLs simply dllimport them.
+Subsequent additions and modifications are then made within this DLL, making it easier to manage.

 This concludes the article.
-Honestly, I’m not sure if the above discussion covers all scenarios.
-If there are errors, please leave a comment for discussion.
+Honestly, I’m not sure if the discussion above covers all scenarios.
+If there are any errors, feel free to leave a comment for discussion.